lisphp/lisphp/README.markdown

 Playing with objects
 --------------------

-In order to get attribute of object, use `->` macro.
-It takes an object as first arguments, and attribute names go the rest.
+In order to get an attribute of an object, use `->` macro.
+It takes an object as its first argument, and the name of the attribute follows.

     (use [dir <dir>])
     (define directory (<dir> "/tmp"))
     (define handle (-> directory handle))

-There is a syntactic sugar for object attribute chaining also.
+There is also a syntactic sugar for object attribute chaining.

     (-> object attribute names go here)

-This form equals to following PHP expression.
+This form is equivalent to the following PHP expression.

     $object->attribute->names->go->here

-Instance methods can be invoked also by `->`.
+Instance methods can also be invoked by `->`.

     ((-> object method) method arguments)

-This form equals to following PHP expression.
+This form is equivalent to the following PHP expression.

     $object->method($method, $arguments)

-Exactly equals to following code.
+Because `->` does not call but gets method as a function object, the expression above is equivalent to the following code.

     call_user_func(array($object, 'method'), $method, $arguments)

-Because `->` does not call but get method as function object.

 About lists and `nil`
 ---------------------

 Lisphp implements lists in primitive, but it has some differences between original Lisp.
-In original Lisp, lists are made by [cons][] pairs.
-But lists in Lisphp is just instance of `Lisphp_List` class, a subclass of [`ArrayObject`][arrayobject].
-So exactly it is not linked list but similar to array.
-In like manner `nil` also is not empty list in Lisphp unlike in original Lisp.
+In original Lisp, lists are made from [cons][] pairs.
+But lists in Lisphp is just an instance of `Lisphp_List` class, a subclass of [`ArrayObject`][arrayobject].
+So it is not exactly a linked list but is similar to an array.
+In the same manner, `nil`is  also not an empty list in Lisphp unlike in the original Lisp.
 It is a just synonym for PHP [`null`][null] value.

  [cons]: http://en.wikipedia.org/wiki/Cons